Potential for the discovery of the protophobic boson at the STCF: Introduction

 \section{Introduction}

-It might be tempting to think that the recent stress on the search for light new physics (\(\lesssim\)~\SI{10}{GeV}) is driven by the philosophy of searching under the lamppost.
-That it is being driven by the plethora of colliders running at \(\sim\) GeV energy scales, like the Belle II~\cite{Belle-II:2010dht}, BESIII~\cite{Asner:2008nq}, and GlueX~\cite{GlueX:2020idb}.
-However, on the contrary, the interest of the particle physics community has been piqued by such scenarios because of the substantial theoretical underpinnings on which they stand.
-Indeed, such sub-GeV particles are intimately linked with the Dark Matter (DM) content of the Universe, not only as the dark matter candidate~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Bertone:2004pz,Feng:2010gw,Ghorbani:2021yiw}, but also as portals between the visible- and the dark-sectors~\cite{Boehm:2003hm,Fayet:2004bw}.
-In addition, light new physics (NP) is the natural corollary of one of the most elegant solutions to the strong CP problem~\cite{tHooft:1976rip,Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}.
-Naturally, there is a concerted effort by the community to search for these~\cite{Bjorken:2009mm,Ilten:2018crw,Bauer:2018onh,Bertholet:2021hjl,Ferber:2022ewf,Galon:2022xcl,Bandyopadhyay:2022klg,Jaeckel:2023huy,Rocha:2025rqc}.

-In this paper, however, our focus is on one of the few remaining anomalies that challenges the particle content and interactions of the Standard Model (SM), giving rise to hopes of beyond the Standard Model (BSM) physics.
-There are intriguing observations pertaining to the transitions of light nuclei which are at tension with the SM of particle physics.
+There are intriguing observations pertaining to the transitions of light nuclei which are at tension with the standard model (SM) of particle physics.
 These observations, corresponding to the E1, M0, and M1 nuclear transitions of elements like \(^8\)Be,\(^{16}\)O, \(^4\)He, \(^{12}\)C have most recently been reported by the group at the ATOMKI facility in Debrecen, Hungary~\cite{Vitez:2008zz,Krasznahorkay:2015iga,Krasznahorkay:2017bwh,Krasznahorkay:2021joi,Krasznahorkay:2022pxs,Krasznahorky:2024adr}.
 However, the anomalies persist from the middle of the 1990s~\cite{deBoer:1996qdk,deBoer:1996qdk,deBoer:1997mr,deBoer:2001sjo,Krasznahorkay:2006zf}.
-These different experiments report enhanced correlation between final state \(e^+\)--\(e^-\) scattering angles, which cannot be explained by internal or external pair conversions.
-In response to these anomalies, the protophobic boson (\(X\)-boson), of mass \(\simeq\) \SI{17}{MeV}, has been proposed as a promising NP model as a means to ameliorate the tensions~\cite{Feng:2016ysn, Feng:2020mbt} (Also check, Refs. \cite{Kozaczuk:2016nma, Barducci:2022lqd} for comprehensive theoretical studies of the anomaly).
-In this work, we attempt to appraise the detection possibilities of the protophobic boson at the proposed Super \(\tau\)-Charm facility (STCF)~\cite{Achasov:2023gey,Bao:2025aic}.
+These different experiments report enhanced correlation between final state \(e^+\)--\(e^-\) scattering angles, which cannot be explained by internal or external pair conversions. \reftwo{To ameliorate the tensions, a protophobic boson (\(X\)-boson), of mass \(\simeq\) \SI{17}{MeV}, has been proposed as a promising new physics (NP) model~\cite{Feng:2016ysn, Feng:2020mbt}} (Also check, Refs. \cite{Fayet:1986rh, Kozaczuk:2016nma, Barducci:2022lqd}).
+In this work, we attempt to \reftwo{study} the detection possibilities of the protophobic boson at the proposed Super \(\tau\)-Charm facility (STCF)~\cite{Achasov:2023gey,Bao:2025aic}.